ZhuoranLu/Trustworthy-ML/README.md

 * `finalPrediction` Int.
 The prediction given by the subject after she observe the ML model's prediction.
 * `finalCorrect` Bool.
 Whether the final prediction given by the subject is correct or not.
 * `agreement` Bool.
 Whether the initial prediction given by the subject is the same as the ML model's prediction.
-* `time` Str.
-The time that the subject submitted on the task.
 * `prediction` Int.
 The prediction given by the ML model in this task.
 * `finalAgreement` Bool.
 Whether the final prediction given by the subject is the same as the ML model's prediction.
 * `mlCorrect` Bool.
 Whether the ML model's prediction is correct on this task.